 The Sustainable Energy Authority of Ireland (SEAI) revised the Better Energy Homes Scheme in 2018 to no longer include grants for oil or gas boilers.

-As an alternative to an oil boiler, the scheme currently provides grants for the following:
+As an alternative to an oil boiler, the SEAI scheme currently provides grants for the following:

-Given that carbon emitting heating systems will be phased out completely in the future, many are looking at oil boiler alternatives or switching to HVO biofuel.
+Given that carbon-emitting heating systems will be phased out completely in the future, many homeowners are looking at oil boiler alternatives or switching to HVO biofuel.

 How Do I Compare Oil Boilers in Ireland?

-Because every home’s needs are different, it's difficult to name one single "best" oil boiler.
+Because every home's needs are different, it is difficult to name one single "best" oil boiler.
 However, you should compare the following factors before purchasing:

-Look for a oil boiler with a 5 to 10-year warranty to protect against future repair costs.
+- Warranty Period — Look for an oil boiler with a 5 to 10-year warranty to protect against future repair costs.

-Modern oil boilers should have an ErP rating of 'A' with at least 90% efficiency.
+- Boiler Efficiency — Modern oil boilers should have an ErP rating of ‘A’ with at least 90% efficiency.
+Check the BER rating guide to understand how efficiency affects your home’s energy rating.

 What Size Oil Boiler Do I Need?